French Language Translation In Hindi

 4. Handling Grammatical Structures:

 Transforming the French grammatical structure into a natural-sounding Hindi sentence requires a deep understanding of both grammatical systems.
-The translator must adapt the sentence structure, word order, and grammatical features to fit the conventions of Hindi grammar.
+Also, the translator must adapt the sentence structure, word order, and grammatical features to fit the conventions of Hindi grammar.
 This includes correctly handling verb conjugations, noun gender, and the use of postpositions.

 5. Review and Editing: